1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 | Total |

-Detailed directions to reach the farm:
+Detailed address to get to the farm:

 ___________________________________________________ ___________________________________________________ ___________________________________________________ 1.2.7.
-Land Use The forest area to be managed is clearly located within the farm area that has been georeferenced.
-Its perimeter shape can be determined through a GPS survey, using as support the boundary description of the cadastral map, following the design of the transects used as the basis for planning, or another technically appropriate cartographic method; the area, location, and use will be determined.
+Land Use The forest area to be managed is clearly located within the area of the farm that has been georeferenced.
+Its perimeter shape can be determined through a GPS traverse, using the boundary (derrotero) of the cadastral map as support, following the design of the transects used as the basis for planning, or another technically appropriate cartographic method; the area, location, and use will be determined.

 | Farm: | ||